 Make sure you land the job interview.

-This workshop focuses on understanding job descriptions and customising your CV and motivation letter to make sure you land the job interview you are going for.
+This information session focuses on understanding job descriptions and customising your CV and motivation letter to make sure you land the job interview you are going for.

 Job interview practice (coaching in English)